-I am an experienced psychodynamic psychotherapist and psychiatrist with a practice in Edinburgh.
+I am an experienced psychodynamic psychotherapist with a practice in Edinburgh.
 I am registered as a member of the Association of Medical Psychodynamic Psychotherapists and as a Dynamic Interpersonal Therapist with The British Psychoanalytic Council (BPC).
 I am bound by the BPC’s Code of Professional Conduct and Ethical Principles.

 I use a psychodynamic approach in therapy – most of how we are as adults is shaped by our early relationships.
 These relationship patterns are re-experienced in the present, including how we experience the professional relationship with the therapist.

 I am interested in helping you understand your current situation, using our joint reflection about the live professional relationship in the room as well as reflecting on how you relate to other people and how you see yourself.

 Sometimes difficult, unfair things happen to us, which leave us overwhelmed and unable to think straight about some areas of our life.
 Psychodynamic counselling can help in such a situation – talking things over with me, over a few sessions, can identify the triggers and maintaining factors for this state, so helping you find a different, freeing perspective.

 Who can benefit

 People who can gain from therapy might experience a wide range of troubling, self-sabotaging thoughts, feelings and behaviours that they feel stuck with, in their work, social and personal life.

 Understanding what led to these difficulties, through longer-term psychotherapy, can enhance the individual’s capacity to reflect about themselves, so that they can get unstuck, and develop new ways of relating and coping.